DanceGourmet

-DanceGourmet events occur about one Saturday a month (occasionally we skip a month).
-Each workshop day we bring in a talented dancer to teach some of the secrets of his or her dance.
+For each event, we bring in talented dancer/instructors to teach some of the secrets of their dance.
 Each instructor has a unique style and personal path to becoming a dancer who can beautifully interpret music.

-The DanceGourmet events are a marriage between great dance (which presupposes inspiring music) and great food (accompanied by non-dance, dinner music).
+DanceGourmet events are a marriage between great dance (which presupposes inspiring music) and great food.

 With regard to the dance aspect, instructors are chosen with several things in mind.
 The instructors are generally (but not always!) drawn from the competitive level one step down from the champion level.
 Such dancers are often on their way to the champion level and are often more “hungry” and “eager to please,” either because they are fresh faces or because dance instruction has become their personal calling.